boldboldness/xkb-mathy/README.md

 #### Notes:

-- Handwavey explanations for questionable keybinding choices are found in the source code
+- Vague, andwavey explanations for questionable keybinding choices are found in the source code.
 - The standard Greek keyboard layout is modeled after QUERTY, so you can often reasonably guess the character location.
 - ∂ and ∇ are on the Q key.
 On the Greek layout, this is the colon/semicolon key.
 - All Greek characters are their "Greek" versions (e.g. "Σ"), and not their "Math" versions. (e.g. "∑").